-One of the things that many people have always wanted is to be able to use several apps from the Play Store on their laptop, but without having to download an Android emulator.
+One of the things that many people have always wanted is to be able to use several apps from the Google Play Store on their laptop, but without having to download an Android emulator.
 Luckily after years of patiently waiting, this can be done and now several Android apps that can be used in some Chromebooks.

 Google has released an update for all these Chromebook devices which allows us to enter the Google Play Store directly and download the app from there.

 What that means is that now, we are going to be able to install any Android app on any device that is equipped with the Chrome OS operating system without an emulator in sight.

 Many people have been commenting that the Play Store is already available in Chrome OS.
 It is said that it is available in the following devices: Acer Chromebook 14, Acer Chromebook 15, Toshiba Chromebook 2 (2015), and the Samsung Chromebook 3.

 At this point, we also know that Google has promised that the Play Store will be on at least one other device down the road, and it is possible for others to receive support in the future.

 What about the bad news?

 Everything sound great, right?
 Well, it isn’t quite as simple as just powering on your new Chromebook and diving into the Play Store.
 Apparently, you will have to use the Canary Chrome OS channel, and then it will need to do a few small skips to be able to make sure everything works perfectly.